 Once your dog finishes shaking its head, it’s time to wipe the visible inner area of your dog’s ears.
 Never use water to clean the debris; it can soften your dog’s skin, making it prone to infection.
 Vets recommend using a dry cotton ball or dry paper towel to wipe around the inner ear.
 Make sure to fully dry the ear as wetness may lead to fungus, bacteria, and ear infection.

 Compared to their English cousins, French bulldogs are smaller in size.
 However, French bulldogs have large pointed bat-like ears.
 Due to the pointy ears, these dogs tend to collect more debris than other breeds.
-For this reason, French bulldogs need more attention when it comes to hygiene, particularly ear cleaning.
+For this reason, French bulldog ear infections become a common issue and more attention is needed when it comes to hygiene, particularly ear cleaning.

 Don’t leave the outer parts of your French bulldog’s ears dirty; make sure to clean them regularly.
 In addition, clean the inner parts of French bulldog’s ears at least once a month.
 Regularly checking your dog’s ears help you to detect ear issues, such as inflammation and infection, at an early stage.